axonops/stargate/apis/sgv2-restapi/README.md

 > **Warning**
 > You need to build the coordinator docker image(s) first.
 In the Stargate repo directory `/apis` run:
 > ```
-> ../mvnw clean install -P dse -DskipTests && ./build_docker_images.sh
+> ../mvnw clean install -DskipTests && ./build_docker_images.sh
 > ```

 Integration tests are using the [Testcontainers](https://www.testcontainers.org/) library in order to set up all needed dependencies, a Stargate coordinator and a Cassandra data store.